 Neutral-tasting frying oil such as canola or vegetable oil

 Wire rack and baking sheet (preferred) or paper towel-lined platter

-To minimize the risk of rupturing the chicken or inadvertently removing the breading, flip the chicken only once if possible.
+- To minimize the risk of rupturing the chicken or inadvertently removing the breading, flip the chicken only once.

-Paper towels have the occasional tendency to adhere to breading and possibly tear it from the meat, so a wire rack is strongly preferred.
+- Paper towels have the tendency to stick to breading and possibly tear it from the meat, so a wire rack is strongly preferred.

-The USDA recommends a safe internal cooking temperature for chicken of 160 F. However, longer cooking times and higher heat will increase the chance of the chicken Kiev rupturing.
+The USDA recommends a safe internal cooking temperature for chicken of 160 degrees Fahrenheit.
+However, longer cooking times and higher heat will increase the chance of the chicken Kiev rupturing.
 The choice is ultimately up to you.